IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Collect-Hardware-Information-for-Device.md

 ## Create Profile with all settings for a Device

-These device profiles can be used to see all settings for a device and can also be used to compare to devices.
+These device profiles can be used to see all settings for a device and can also be used to compare two devices.

 [IGEL KB - Import Devices as Profiles](https://kb.igel.com/endpointmgmt-12.01/en/import-devices-as-profiles-77864828.html)